jonas-kell/smartphone-keyboard-remote/README.md

 To make the hosted version work, you have to allow it in the settings of your browser.

-Because the hosted version is `https` (so that you can have camera and PWA goodness in teh required `secure-context`).
+Because the hosted version is `https` (so that you can have camera and PWA goodness in the required `secure-context`).
 The application has internal encryption with pre-shared keys, so that you do not require a `https-certificate` for your self-hosted server.
 But modern browsers then block our (properly encrypted, but it doesn't know that) `http` requests, because of [`mixed content`](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content) (https to http).